zzzlax/easyi3/README.md

 >> Updating apt cache

 If you try to run easy i3 on a distro that doesn't use apt or pacman the script will fail.
-Feel free to install the packages listed one by one and list which ones are available for your distribution and join the in!
+Feel free to install the packages listed one by one and list which ones are available for your distribution and join the development!

 Thanks, hope this helps!